-Market risk is the risk of loss or adverse change in TRL's financial situation resulting from changes in the value of its assets and its financial obligations caused by the volatility of market prices of assets, liabilities and financial instruments.
-It includes risks associated with the use of financial instruments, including movements in interest rates, foreign exchange exposure (currency risk) and equity investments; and changes in valuation processes.
+Market risk is the risk of loss or adverse change in TRL's financial situation resulting from changes in the value of its assets and its financial obligations caused by the volatility of market prices of assets and liabilities including financial instruments.
+Market risk arises from movements in interest rates, foreign exchange exposure (currency risk), equity investments and changes in valuation processes (spread risk).

-There has been no change in TRL's market risk appetite during 2018.
+There has been no change in TRL's market risk appetite during 2019.